miohtama/opsec/source/team/index.rst

 * WhatsApp

 The desktop applications and web browser plugins opening this kind of content should be disabled.
-If disabling is not an option then the attachments in email or outside team internal communication tool should be opened securely and never using the productivity applications themselves.
-The secure open methods includes opening the file in a web based viewer, web email preview or otherwise sandboxed tool.
-Furthermore a safe version of desktop productivity suite should be used which is preferably up-to-date open source tool.
+If disabling is not an option, the attachments in an email or outside team internal communication tool should be opened securely and never using the productivity applications themselves.
+Secure open methods include opening the file in a web-based viewer, web email preview or otherwise sandboxed tool.
+Furthermore, a safe version of a desktop productivity suite, which is preferably an up-to-date open source tool, should be used.